typeddjango/awesome-python-typing/README.md

 - [Adding type hints to urllib3](https://sethmlarson.dev/blog/2021-10-18/tests-arent-enough-case-study-after-adding-types-to-urllib3) - Tests are not enough: Case study adding type hints to urllib3.
 - [Adam Johnsons Blog](https://adamj.eu/tech/tag/mypy/) - Adam Johnson blogs about typing practices.
 - [ParamSpec Guide](https://sobolevn.me/2021/12/paramspec-guide) - Newly released feature in `PEP612` allows you do a lot of advanced typing things with functions and their signatures.
+- [Python Libraries](https://www.scaler.com/topics/python-libraries/) - Python libraries are a collection of helpful functions that allow us to write code without having to start from scratch.
 - [Static Typing Python Decorators](https://rednafi.github.io/reflections/static-typing-python-decorators.html) - Accurately static typing decorators in Python is an icky business.
 The wrapper function obfuscates type information required to statically determine the types of the parameters and the return values of the wrapped function.

 ## Communities